 Powder coating is more environmentally friendly than traditional painting because it produces less volatile organic compounds.
 And it's more durable, meaning the cabinet lasts longer before replacement.

 If sustainability matters to you, buy quality that lasts.
 A $300 cabinet you use for 20 years has far less impact than three $100 cabinets you replace every six years.
+This principle applies to all office equipment, from all-in-one printers for home office use to durable workspace furniture.

 Integration with Modern Digital Workflows